File indexing: Emit signal when file marked as missing?

 Tested-by: Frank Nägler <firstname.lastname@example.org>

-#3 Updated by Christian Reiter about 4 years ago
+#3 Updated by Christian Reiter over 4 years ago

 - Add a listener that just writes to devlog